Thai billionaire's $7.2 billion bid for F&N muddies Heineken deal

 "We hold F&N in high regard, and we believe its long-established track record and success in its core businesses will be beneficial to our group," Thapana Sirivadhanabhakdi, Charoen's son and ThaiBev's chief executive officer, said in a statement.

-ThaiBev's shares, which jumped nearly 3 percent in early trade on Thursday, finished unchanged at S$0.34.
+ThaiBev's shares jumped nearly 3 percent in early trade on Thursday, while F&N requested a halt in trading of its shares.

 For its part, Heineken only took note of ThaiBev's latest announcement.
 "The company will review the content carefully and has no further comment to make at this time," the Dutch brewer said.